-- Successful completion of a nationally recognized exam whose content aligns with an equivalent course offered by the College.
+Successful completion of a nationally recognized exam whose content aligns with an equivalent course offered by the College.
 Eligibility requires submission of official scores from the testing agency or appropriate official transcript(s).
+Scores from exams taken more than five years prior to the date of student request are not eligible for consideration.
+Recognized exams include:

-Recognized exams include: - DSST, which are credit-by-examination tests originated by the United States Department of Defense's Defense Activity for Non-Traditional Education Support program.
-This program is an extensive series of 33 examinations in college subject areas that are comparable to the final or end-of-course examinations in undergraduate college courses. - The College Level Examination Program (CLEP), which are standardized tests created and administered by College Board.
-These tests assess knowledge in 36 subject areas and provide a mechanism for earning college credits without taking college courses. - Advanced Placement (AP), which is a program in the United States and Canada created by the College Board which offers college-level curricula and examinations to high school students.
+- o DSST, which are credit-by-examination tests originated by the United States Department of Defense's Defense Activity for Non-Traditional Education Support program.
+This program is an extensive series of 33 examinations in college subject areas that are comparable to the final or end-of-course examinations in undergraduate college courses. - o The College Level Examination Program (CLEP), which are standardized tests created and administered by College Board.
+These tests assess knowledge in 36 subject areas and provide a mechanism for earning college credits without taking college courses. - o Advanced Placement (AP), which is a program in the United States and Canada created by the College Board which offers college-level curricula and examinations to high school students.
 American colleges and universities may grant placement and course credit to students who obtain high scores on the examinations. - An active industry credential or licensure which corresponds to the knowledge, skills, and abilities achieved through successful completion of course(s) within a program of study. - Military training that aligns with academic course content assessed by evaluating official transcripts for the Community College of the Air Force (CCAF) or Joint Services Transcript.
 A DD-214 is required if the applicant is no longer actively serving. - A challenge exam that comprehensively evaluates course content.
-Challenge exam requests must be submitted in writing to the Dean of Curriculum and Instruction who will assign faculty to develop and evaluate the challenge exam.
-Results of the exam are communicated with the student, Dean of Curriculum and Instruction, and the Registrar.
+Challenge exam requests must be submitted in writing to the Director of Arts and Sciences or the Director of Applied Studies, who will assign faculty to develop and evaluate the challenge exam.
+Results of the exam are communicated with the student, appropriate academic director, and the Registrar.
 All documentation of the exam and its process will be retained by the Registrar.
-Requests must be received prior to the deadline for submission of midterm grades and the exam must be completed prior to deadline for submission of final grades for the term in which the request is submitted. - Students may not take a challenge exam for any course in which they are currently enrolled. - Challenge exams are unavailable for some courses, including, but not limited to, courses which require laboratory work, field experience, or clinical experience. - · Challenge exams may be unavailable during the summer term. - A minimum score of 70% is required for successful completion of a challenge exam for the awarding of prior learning credit.
+Requests must be received prior to the deadline for submission of midterm grades and the exam must be completed prior to deadline for submission of final grades for the term in which the request is submitted.
+Students may not take a challenge exam for any course in which they are currently enrolled. - o Challenge exams are unavailable for some courses, including, but not limited to, courses which require laboratory work, field experience, or clinical experience. - o Challenge exams may be unavailable during the summer term. - A minimum score of 70% is required for successful completion of a challenge exam for the awarding of prior learning credit.